 The Course Results view summarizes your own course completion status.
 You can also compare your own progress with other course members:

-- My own progress, that is, how much of the course I have completed so far.
+- Your own progress, i.e. how much of the course you have completed so far.

 - Average progress in the course, i.e. how much on average the other members of the course have completed the course so far.